ihhub/fheroes2/docs/INSTALL.md

   method (using [**MacPorts**](#macports) or [**Homebrew**](#homebrew-mac)), or
   [**build the project from source**](DEVELOPMENT.md#macos-and-linux).

-* After downloading the ZIP archive, extract it to a suitable directory of your choice and then run the script `install_sdl_2.sh` from the `script/macos` subdirectory.
-This will install the SDL libraries required to run the game.
+Follow the [instructions below](#macos-resources) to gather resources necessary for `fheroes2` to function as expected.

+<a name="macos-resources"></a>
+## Gathering game resources

+Once you obtain the fheroes2 executable using any of the options above, you should follow these steps to load in the correct resources

+* If you have a legally purchased copy of the original game in a self-extracting Windows executable (such as from GOG), you can utilize
+  [`innoextract`](https://constexpr.org/innoextract/#use) to extract files out of the exe without having to use wine/windows emulation software on your Unix-based machine

-* If you have a legally purchased copy of the original game, run the `extract_homm2_resources.sh` script supplied in the ZIP archive.
+* If you have a legally purchased copy of the original game, run the `extract_homm2_resources_for_app_bundle.sh` script supplied in the
+  `script/homm2` directory (or directory of the pre-built binary installation).
 You will be prompted to enter the location of the original game, and the script will extract all the necessary resource files.

-* As an alternative to the previous step, you can manually copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) from the original game directory to the fheroes2 installation directory.
+* As an alternative to the previous step, you can manually copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) from the original game directory to `~/Library/Application Support/fheroes2`.

-* If you don't have a legally purchased copy of the original game, you can download and install the demo version of the original game by running the `download_demo_version.sh` script supplied in the ZIP archive.
+* If you don't have a legally purchased copy of the original game, you can download and install the demo version of the original game by running the `download_demo_version_for_app_bundle.sh` script supplied in `script/demo` directory (or directory of the pre-built binary installation).

 <a name="linux"></a>
 ## Linux